Artificial Intelligence in Video Games

 Filming: Fabio Massa (BioMassa) and Mariangela Sapia

-Stay tuned to @ValorosoIT channels for more insights into retro computers and vintage electronics!
+Stay tuned to @valoRo channels for further insights on the back computer and vintage electronics!

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.